telerik/fiddler-everywhere-docs/get-started/modify-traffic.md

     ![Edit in Composer](../images/composer/edit-in-composer.png)

-3. The session is opened in a new Composer windows.
-Change the desired values.
+3. The session opens in a new Composer window and then you could change the desired values.
 For example, change the data payload, modify the headers, test the authentication, etc.

     ![Change the loaded request values in new Composer windows](../images/composer/edit-in-composer-002.png)